 A Wider Lens

-I attended my first NBA Basketball game on Wednesday night.
+I attended my first NBA Basketball game last year.
 Oklahoma City Thunder played the Golden State Warriors in a semi-final match at the San Francisco Coliseum.
 Greg and Katie, the friends who invited me, were buzzed with excitement particularly about one player, Stephen Curry.

 According to Greg and Katie, he was a maestro, a genius, an incredible ball-handler, a game changer.
 On the way in on the train, I got into a conversation with two Warriors fans.
 It was all Curry, Curry, Curry: the first unanimous MVP in NBA history, possibly the best shot of all time, most wins in a season….the plaudits were endless.

 When we took our seats, the first thing I noticed was the physical size of the opposing players.
 Steven Adams’s attendance, suggested that the Dothraki were down a man for the night.
 Kevin Durant’s 7.5 feet arm span reminded me of a huge raptor.
 Both guys were typical of the well named thundering visitors who seemed to be enjoying the boos of the partisan crowd.